mammatus95/Synopstalking/README.md

 ###How its work

 1. Downloading files from the data source.
 Change the confusing names.
 And uploading the files to the zedat server.
+The bash script is located in the getReports directory.

 2. PHP script run every 120 sec and actually do complete checking, error output, and the website layout (with css file).